WhatsApp Marketing Made Simple: A Beginner’s Guide

 5. Create contests and campaigns – Due to its instant messaging feature, WhatsApp is a great platform for brand-related contests and campaigns.
 The key to a successful campaign is to encourage your audience to engage with you directly on WhatsApp.

 Here is an innovative campaign launched by Absolut Vodka to communicate an exclusive Absolut Unique launch party in Argentina.
-In this campaign, they devised a unique WhatsApp based campaign for their limited edition bottles that required users to interact with Sven, a virtual doorman of the party, via WhatsApp and convince him to give the party access.
+In this campaign, they devised a unique WhatsApp based campaign for their limited edition bottles that required users to interact with Sven (a virtual doorman of the party) via WhatsApp and convince him to give the party access.
 As users got creative this campaign resulted in 3 days of uninterrupted chat with users, a lot of buzz on social media, and more than 1000 images/videos/audio messages to convince Sven.
 All of this happened by running a campaign using just WhatsApp.

-Marketing tool for micro-businesses: WhatsApp Business app
+For micro-businesses: WhatsApp Business app

-Marketing tool for SMEs and large enterprises: WhatsApp Business APIs
+For SMEs and large enterprises: WhatsApp Business APIs

-Its programmability allows integration with CRM, CMS, and CSS software, enabling broader and more involved marketing strategies.
+It’s programmability allows integration with CRM, CMS, and CSS software, enabling broader and more involved marketing strategies.
 This allows organizations to deploy WhatsApp automation for repetitive laborious tasks and mobilize resources from all departments into their marketing efforts.

-As a result, Suprdaily was able to scale its Whatsapp support team from a single agent to 50+ agents and they are now able to handle 4000+ messages per day.
+As a result, Supr Daily was able to scale its WhatsApp support team from a single agent to 50+ agents and they are now able to handle 4000+ messages per day.
 In the process, they have also reduced operational costs significantly.

 Simple, but not limited: WhatsApp’s flexibility and the new normal

-When all is said and done, marketing in the “new normal” boils down to a few time-sensitive aspects – crisis communications, an empathy-based approach, humanizing your brand, and cost-effective strategies.
+When all is said and done, marketing in the “new normal” boils down to a few time-sensitive aspects – crisis communications, empathy-based approach, humanizing your brand, and cost-effective strategies.